The clear organisation of our sustainability activities ensures that we work together efficiently and improve continuously.

 The Sustainability department at corporate headquarters is involved in all aspects of our sustainability work.
 Its main tasks are to coordinate the planning and implementation of sustainability initiatives and monitor their progress, collect sustainability data, and conduct our annual materiality analysis and sustainability reporting.
 Together with the Sustainability Council (see below), it supports the business units in meeting their sustainability targets.
 The team also provides advice to employees on sustainability issues and strives to raise awareness across the organisation.
 In all these tasks it works closely with the Health, Safety, and Environment (HSE) team.

 The CSO also chairs our Sustainability Council.
-Established in 2013, the council consists of six senior managers from our corporate headquarters, units and central functions with expertise in sustainability issues.
+Established in 2013, the council consists of eight senior managers from our corporate headquarters, units and central functions with expertise in sustainability issues.
 The council serves as a forum for sharing information, discussing progress toward our sustainability targets, and identifying emerging challenges.
 It provides advice on corporate policies relating to sustainability and periodically assesses whether our sustainability strategy is consistent with our vision, corporate strategy, and brand identity.
 The council also engages with outside stakeholders and helps us forge partnerships.
 It reports to the Management Board twice a year.

 Each unit's and central function’s management team is responsible for taking action to enhance sustainability and meet the sustainability targets they set for their unit or central function area.
 This decentralised approach enables them to contribute to our Groupwide targets for topics like climate protection and corporate governance, while also tailoring their actions to their own specific needs.
 Each unit and central function has sustainability staff who raise awareness, coordinate projects and initiatives, and monitor progress toward targets.
 They share information at regular intervals with our Sustainability Council and the Sustainability Department at corporate headquarters.